Deepeshpatel11/Labor-Tool/README.md

 ## Agile

-This project was designed using Agile methodology, utilising the Project Board and Issues sections in GitHub. https://github.com/users/Deepeshpatel11/projects/15
+This project was designed using Agile methodology, utilising the Project Board and Issues sections in GitHub.
+[GitHub Project Board](https://github.com/users/Deepeshpatel11/projects/15)

 ## Testing